Skip to guide navigation Skip to guide content

 Headings

-Make sure headings are labelled correctly
+Make sure headings are properly formatted

+Headings are numbered from 1 to 6.
 The resulting HTML code for headings should look something like this:

 <h1>Level 1 heading</h1>